 Intricate in it’s execution the team behind this have achieved something that very few anthologies have been able to and that’s capture the essence of what horror does to your head.
 Disgust merges with intrigue as each story takes a step beyond the limit you think is safe and instead makes you turn more lights on and maybe even keep a lamp on while you try and sleep with your eyes open…..which is in-line with their mission to unsettle readers.
 Mission achieved guys, mission achieved!

 The seasoned Indie creators and new talent work well together too and I’d be happy to see the same pairings work together again either on future issues of this or on their own title.
-Doesn’t really feel like there’s a low or negative aspect to this release which is another plus point for making this an easy entry on my “recommend” list when anyone asks what Indie’s to read and The Grime #1 helps convince me further that I may actually be a horror fan deep down that a few titles, including this one, have helped me realize.
+Doesn’t really feel like there’s a low or negative aspect to this release which is another plus point for making this an easy entry on my “recommend” list when anyone asks what Indie’s to read and The Grime #1 helps convince me further that I may actually be a horror fan deep down, something that a few titles, including this one, have helped me realize.
 More of this please!!!